About Miki Slingsby

 Photographed by Hag 6th June 1977, Digitally Coloured in 2014

-This is a biography written by Miki shortly before he sadly departed in 2013 intended for his (this) Jimmi Hendrix site with a posthumous addition by Miki’s widow Lydia Lysle.
+This is a biography written by Miki shortly before he sadly departed in 2013 for this Jimmi Hendrix site with a posthumous addition by Miki’s widow Lydia Lysle.

 Miki was born in November 1946 to Fiona, a french teacher, and Frank, a lawyer.
 He was schooled in Sherborne, Dorset, where his father studied before him.
 Miki became a freelance photographer, studying at St Martins College of Art and Design, Regents Street Polytechnic and in Geneva.
 He started his career in fashion working for Bob Belton with Twiggy and other models of the day.
 He would fly all over Europe on fashion shoots but soon discovered that relatively few photographers made a living from it.